 Meredith Vincent Muempfer joined the Meredith athletics program in July 2013 as head women’s tennis coach.
 Under Vincent’s direction, the Meredith tennis program continues to maintain its tradition as a top-tier USA South program.

 Both the 2015 and 2016 squads advanced to the conference tournament semifinals falling to the eventual championship team, and Vincent’s first team in 2014 advanced to the finals with just one conference loss.
 Each of the last three seasons, the Avenging Angels advanced to the USA South Tournament first round in LaGrange, Ga.

 Freshman recruit Ran Zhang earned the 2015 USA South Women's Tennis Rookie of the Year award and was joined by two Avenging Angels with All-Conference recognition.

-Vincent assumed her new role with the Avenging Angels after completing seven years with the Emory University Eagles.
+Muempfer assumed her new role with the Avenging Angels after completing seven years with the Emory University Eagles.
 She was named associate coach of the Eagles women's tennis program in July 2011.
-Just one year removed from her senior season playing with the NCAA Division I Ohio State Buckeyes, Vincent joined the Emory staff in the Fall of 2006.
+Just one year removed from her senior season playing with the NCAA Division I Ohio State Buckeyes, Muempfer joined the Emory staff in the Fall of 2006.

 In her seven seasons with the Eagles, Muempfer helped the team to five University Athletic Association Championships and six trips to the NCAA Division III Tournament, including a second-place finish in 2010 and 2013, third-place finishes in 2009, 2011 and 2012, and a quarterfinal finish in 2008.
 In addition Emory claimed the 2010 and 2011 ITA National Indoor Championships during her tenure with the program.